Showy Whitetop

 Maintenance

 Provides ornamental, attractive foliage and flower heads.
 Spreads slowly by rhizomes.
 It can grow in a variety of soils, with or without good drainage.
 It can also grow in shallow water and can tolerate periodic inundation with brackish water.
-Native habitat: moist woods and meadows and wet areas.
-Propagation: seed, clump division.
+Native habitat: moist woods, meadows, wet areas.

 Blooms March-November.
 An erect to spreading, grass-like plant.
 Small, white flowers are clustered in a terminal, solitary inflorescence.
 White, leafy bracts form at the base of the flowers.
 The fruit is an achene, a small, dry one-seeded fruit that does not open to release the seed.